jmyers7/jmyers7.github.io/_posts/geom-primer/2023-02-20-geom-primer3.md

 Again, the importance of this result will become apparent in a later post when we talk about tensor fields.
 We will not prove the theorem in this series of posts; see, however, the section on <a href="#further-reading">Further Reading</a>.

 <div id="der">
 ## Tangent vectors and vector fields as derivations
 </div>

 Let's move on to an algebraic description of tangent vectors and vector fields.
-We essentially have two definitions of a vector field $X$ on a manifold $M$: On the one hand, it is a certain type of smooth map from $M$ to the ambient euclidean space containing the manifold, while on the other hand it may be viewed as a (smooth) section of the tangent bundle $T(M)$.
+We essentially have two definitions of a vector field $X$ on a manifold $M$: On the one hand, it is a certain type of smooth map from $M$ to the ambient cartesian space containing the manifold, while on the other hand it may be viewed as a (smooth) section of the tangent bundle $T(M)$.
 I will give a third definition in this section, and it rests on the observation that a tangent vector $v\in T_p(M)$ "acts" on a function $f\in C^\infty(U)$ defined over an open neighborhood $U$ of $p$ by

 <div style='overflow: scroll'>
 \begin{equation}\notag